-n specifies the maximum of the LDA, and defaults to 32,767 bytes.
+n specifies the maximum of the LDA, and defaults to 64 bytes.
 (If n is greater than the default, references to variables in the LDA will be less efficient.)

-The optimization does not apply to unreferenced variables or to variables smaller than -Xsmall-data, which go in the .sdata or .sbss sections. -Xlocal-data-area should be used with caution in multithreaded environments.
+The optimization does not apply to unreferenced variables. -Xlocal-data-area should be used with caution in multithreaded environments.
 To restrict the optimization to static variables, use -Xlocal-data-area-static-only; VxWorks developers are strongly advised to use this option.

-See 14.4 Local Data Area (-Xlocal-data-area), p.265 for additional information.
+See 14.4 Local Data Area (-Xlocal-data-area), p.255 for additional information.